Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/voicemod/Select-Random-Voice.md

 First make sure Streamer.bot is connected to VoiceMod (if you haven't done this and /or don't know how please check out the how to connect to VoiceMod [here](/Integrations/VoiceMod))
-Once you have done this you can now proceed to the set up this Sub-Action.
+Once you have done this you can now proceed to set up the Sub-Action.

 ![random-voices.png](/voicemod/random-voices.png)